-Delta, Rasco and Ismeca design and manufacture a wide range of device dedication kits that enable handlers to process different semiconductor packages.
+SEG designs and manufactures a wide range of device dedication kits that enable handlers to process different semiconductor packages.
 Our Philippines and China operations design and manufacture the majority of our handler kits and provide applications support to customers in the southeast Asia region.